 In the past the few who have claimed to bare witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, large fangs, long legs in the back a short legs in the front.
 Many locals seem to think it may be a pack animal rather than an individual anomaly and that perhaps they drag their victim back to their lair, possibly explaining why little evidence is ever found concerning the missing people.

 On Feb.
 1st, 2012 the first public sighting is claimed to have occurred on Mission Beach.
 While surfing with friends, Josh Menard was warned by a nearby homeless man to stay away from a pile of washed up seaweed.
 Upon hearing this he naturally had to investigate.
-The photos he took that day show the corpse of a beast matching the chulapa monsters description to a Tee.
-Critics claim the dead animal to be nothing but a dead opossum or possibly a bloated dog, but true believers know the corpse as further proof of the existence of the terrifying chulapa monster.
+The photos he took that day show the corpse of a beast matching the chulapa monster's description to a tee.
+Critics claim the dead animal to be nothing but a dead opossum or possibly a bloated dog, but true believers know the corpse is further proof of the existence of the terrifying chulapa monster.

-The beast is carnivorous, weighs in around 100 pounds, travels in packs with up to 1200 members and is known to attack divers.
+The beast is carnivorous, weighs in around 100 pounds, travels in packs with up to 1200 members, and is known to attack divers.
 A few years ago divers started to spot the beasts hunting and feeding in the San Diego area.
 Before many of the divers knew what was happening the giant squid began lashing them with their long tentacles.

 Many veteran divers refused to go back into the water of that particular area while the squid were still there but equally as many couldn't control their curiosity and went in to investigate.
 No casualties have been reported concerning the squid but a few have claimed to be roughed up while swimming with the squid yet many others have reported the creatures to be merely curious rather than aggressive.

-The Munchkin Homes - La Jolla San Diego, CA.
+The Munchkin Homes: La Jolla, CA.